CalumMackenzie-Chambers/brain/docs/git/conventional-commits.md

 - An easier to understand commit history.
 - Easier git bisect and revert when a bug is introduced.
 - Automatically generating CHANGELOGs.
-- Automatically determining a semantic version bump (based on the types of commits landed).
+- Automatically determining a [Semantic Version](/git/semantic-versioning) bump (based on the types of commits landed).
 - Communicating the nature of changes to teammates, the public, and other stakeholders.

 ## [Commit message format](#commit-message-format)